supcik/academic-www/content/en/docs/writing-markdown-latex.md

 ## $\rm \LaTeX$ math

 Academic supports a Markdown extension for $\LaTeX$ math.
-You can enable this feature by toggling the `math` option in your `config/_default/params.toml` file and adding `markup: mmark` to your page front matter.
+You can enable this feature by toggling the `math` option in your `config/_default/params.toml` file.

+{{% alert warning %}}
+Prior to Academic v4.7, you'll also need to add `markup: mmark` to your page front matter in order to display math.
+{{% /alert %}}

 To render *inline* or *block* math, wrap your LaTeX math with `$$...$$`.